SebastianGronek/SimpleSearchEngine/README.md

 ```
 indexDocumentsAndSearchForTerm(List<Document> documents, String term);
 ```
-where *documents* is list of texts to be indexed, wrapped in simple container Class (with Strings name and content).
+where *documents* is list of texts to be indexed, which are wrapped in simple container Class (with Strings name and content).
 ###TF-IDF algorithm
-This search engine uses TF-IDF scheme with augmented frequency (double normalization 0.5), provided by Wikipedia.
+This search engine uses TF-IDF calculation scheme with augmented frequency (double normalization 0.5), which could be found on Wikipedia.

 TF: (0.5 + 0.5(f/g))